Jacob's Dream

 Jacob's Dream (El sueño de Jacob) is a 1639 oil-on-canvas painting by the Spanish Tenebrist painter José de Ribera (Lo Spagnoletto).

 Description

 It measures 179 × 233 cm and is in the Museo del Prado in Madrid.

 Analysis

 Jacob appears as a shepherd sleeping, resting on his left shoulder with a tree behind him.
 In the background on the other side is the ladder that he sees in his dream.
-It is not a wooden ladder but a ladder of light, by which angels are ascending and descending.
+It is not a wooden ladder but a ladder of light, "pointing heavenwards, with angels like little birds climbing up it".

+Influences

+The American 20th-century abstract painter Helen Frankenthaler cited Ribera's Jacob's Dream as an inspiration for her 1957 painting titled Jacob's Ladder, currently in the collection of The Museum of Modern Art in New York.